IKIM-Essen/ClusterDocs/docs/concepts/workbench-interfaces.md

 choose Workbench -> start web shell -> understand Slurm session details
 ```

-A shell or browser IDE can remain available as an advanced interface for users
-who genuinely need it, but Jupyter is the preferred interactive analysis mode.
+RCC does **not** plan to provide a browser IDE as part of this release.
+Developers
+who need a full IDE can continue to use a local editor such as VS Code through
+the separately governed SSH path.
+A terminal may be available from JupyterLab as
+an advanced tool, but it runs inside the same Notebook allocation and does not
+create a second login, worker route, or security class.

 ## What the execution layer does

-The Workbench machinery:
+The retained Workbench machinery:

 - accepts an authenticated RCC user and authorized project;
-- selects a bounded RCC-owned resource profile;
+- selects a bounded RCC-owned Notebook resource profile;
-- creates a Slurm allocation under that user's authority;
+- creates a Slurm allocation under that user's governed authority;
-- starts the interactive runtime inside the allocation;
+- starts Jupyter inside the allocation;
+- puts the Jupyter server, kernels, subprocesses, and terminal in the same
+  networkless user/PID namespace;
+- exposes Jupyter only through a private mode-0600 job Unix socket;
+- uses a separate per-job outbound mTLS agent as the browser transport;
-- keeps the notebook/IDE listener off the worker network;
+- keeps the private Jupyter token out of the browser-facing management plane;
-- attaches the browser through a bounded authenticated proxy path;
 - records/reconciles session state; and
 - stops or reclaims sessions according to policy.

-It does not create a new RCC identity, widen project membership, grant scheduler
+It does not create a new RCC identity, widen project membership, grant generic
-priority, or turn a Regular project into a Controlled Data environment.
+scheduler authority, or turn a Regular project into a Controlled Data

-## Jupyter-first interactive computing

-The first broadly useful interface should be a **Jupyter notebook**, because it
-matches the work many researchers actually want to do: inspect data, calculate
-summary statistics, create figures, run Python/R code, examine intermediate
-results, and prototype analysis logic.

-The user should not need to:

-- enroll an SSH key merely to use a notebook;
-- choose a worker hostname;
-- run `srun`/`sbatch`;
-- create an SSH tunnel;
-- copy a Jupyter token;
-- expose a port; or
-- know which internal session broker submitted the allocation.

-Those remain implementation details owned by RCC.
+environment.

+## Jupyter is arbitrary code, not the sandbox

+Jupyter notebooks, Python/R kernels, subprocesses, and Jupyter terminals can all
+execute arbitrary code as the authenticated user.
+Hiding a terminal would not
+turn Jupyter into a security sandbox.

+The security boundary is therefore the RCC execution environment around
+Jupyter: Unix identity and project permissions, the constrained Slurm
+allocation, network/user/PID isolation, the private Unix socket, authenticated
+proxy/agent transport, and fresh project authorization checks.

+The staged configuration also keeps XSRF protection enabled, disables remote
+Jupyter listening, and keeps the Jupyter extension manager read-only.
+Runtime
+extension/package mutation is not part of the accepted release path.

+## Canonical Analysis route

+The planned researcher-facing management origin is
+`analysis.ikim.uk-essen.de`.
+Workflow remains at the Analysis root and Notebook
+management is namespaced below `/notebook/`.

+That does **not** mean the staged URL is live today.
+Publication remains an
+explicit deployment gate.
+The Notebook management router is intentionally
+narrow: it may proxy the Notebook launcher/static/API surface, but Jupyter
+workspace/session traffic remains on the separately hardened workspace origin.

+The Analysis-to-Notebook management hop also uses its own mTLS client identity.
+Disabling that capability removes its credential and system-service drop-in;
+Workflow does not need to acquire Notebook-broker authority merely because both
+modes share one product page.

 ## When a notebook should become a workflow

 Interactive convenience must not turn into poor cluster use.
-A notebook is the
+Notebook is for
-right place for exploration and bounded attended computation.
-It is the wrong
+exploration and bounded attended computation.
+Move work to **RCC Analysis ->
-place for repeated or unattended production runs.

-Move work to **RCC Analysis -> Workflow** when it becomes:
+Workflow** when it becomes long-running, unattended, repeated across samples,

-- long-running or unattended;
-- repeatedly executed with the same scientific intent;
-- a many-sample or many-task analysis;
-- dependent on substantial CPU/GPU capacity;
-- provenance-critical;
-- suitable for Nextflow/Snakemake; or
+many-task, resource-intensive, provenance-critical, or something another
-- important enough that another researcher should rerun it reliably.
+researcher should rerun reliably.

-The desired lifecycle is therefore:

 ```text
 Files -> Analysis: Notebook -> explore / prototype